THE GUIDANCE CENTER

 - navigating Israeli bureaucracy.

-Each soldier is then linked with a mentor, chosen on the basis of similar background and location.
+Each participant is then linked with a mentor, chosen on the basis of similar background and location.
 For instance, we will link a new immigrant from the Ukraine with a Russian-speaking mentor; a soldier who left his religious lifestyle will be linked with a mentor who has also left a religious background behind, etc.

 The Guidance Centre has an Intranet forum with all the training materials, updates and relevant contact information for our mentors and lecturers.
-The forum is accessible to the soldiers, mentors and our experts in various fields to facilitate the sharing of information and knowledge.
+The forum is accessible to the participants, mentors and our experts in various fields to facilitate the sharing of information and knowledge.